Five Seattle coffee shops that aren’t Starbucks

-Seattle is popular with impressive latte art, but few have the specialized skills as the baristas in the Moore coffee shop.
+What is Seattle famous for?
+Seattle is popular with impressive latte art, but few have the specialized skills as the baristas in the Moore Coffee Shop.
 Irrespective of the number of customers and the crowd, each coffee is served with individual attention, decorated with different images.

-The coffee shop is open every day of the week at 6:15 in the morning until the evening.
-Having a delicious waffle and coffee, the taste of which will linger makes Seattle one of the best breakfast cities in the states.
+The coffee shop is open every day of the week from 6:15 in the morning until the evening.
+Having a delicious waffle and coffee, the taste of which will linger, makes Seattle one of the best breakfast cities in the states.

 3. Milstead & Co

 Let’s continue our list with another young coffee shop, Milstead & Co, one of the best coffee shops in Seattle.
 It is perfect for the coffee drinker who likes to try new things.

 Andrew Milstead opened the doors of the coffee shop in 2011 in a city full of coffee shop options.
 Besides tasting the coffee, you will get a chance to get information about how coffee is stored and prepared.
 According to Milstead, a coffee shop owner, excellent service can make a product better and increase demand for it, while lousy service can reduce demand for the right product.
 Milstead is so attached to this principle that the coffee shop’s work plan is based on this principle.

 You can meet all kinds of people in this coffee shop: businessmen in costumes, parents taking their children for walks, a woman in sportswear, cyclists with tattooed arms, etc. Regardless of their difference, they all have one thing in common - their love of quality coffee.
 If you want to taste quality coffee in the full sense of the word, you should definitely visit this coffee shop which brings much to the coffee culture in Seattle.